wzacs1/BioinfWorkshop/Workthroughs/Part1-2_IntroToLinux.md

 cut -f 5 table_NoWell.txt | cut -f 1 -d '-' | uniq
 cut -f 5 table_NoWell.txt | cut -f 1 -d '-' | sort | uniq
 ```
 That's nice, but if I was just trying to get the unique entries, clearly we've got one too many because the header value is still there.
 That's good and shows Linux is not making assumptions, but is not what we were looking for.
 Can you use some of the earlier commands we learned to exclude the header?
-There's a few ways to do this and I'll leave it as an excercise for you.
-For now, let's also count how many times of these breeder males occur.
+There's a few ways to do this and I'll leave it as an exercise for you.
+For now, let's also count how many times these breeder males occur.
 You can use the `-c` option to accomplish this.
 ```bash
 cut -f 5 table_NoWell.txt | cut -f 1 -d '-' | sort | uniq -c
 ```